Wallace Wade: 1946–1950

 Wade returned to coach the Blue Devils in 1946 and continued until his retirement in 1950.

 Later life and honors

 From 1951 to 1960 Wade was the commissioner of the Southern Conference.
 He was inducted College Football Hall of Fame in 1955.
 In 1967, Duke's football stadium was renamed Wallace Wade Stadium in his honor.
 Wade died in 1986 in Durham at the age of 94 and was buried in Maplewood Cemetery in Durham.

 In 2006, a bronze statue of Wade was erected outside of the University of Alabama's Bryant–Denny Stadium alongside the statues of Frank Thomas, Bear Bryant, Gene Stallings, and now Nick Saban, the other head coaches who led Alabama to national championships.

+Duke's student section is named the "Wade Wackos" in Wade's honor; the term is also sometimes used to refer to Duke football fans in general.